 Sormani said the community’s support speaks to the value of the teachers and the work they do.
 He said it will be an investment in current teachers and the recruitment of future ones.

-“Salaries get people in the door, but I think– more than anything else– that’s symbolic," Sormani said.
-"Saying we care about our schools.
-Salaries get people in the door, it's the culture of the community that keeps them here.”
+“Salaries get people in the door, but I think – more than anything else – that’s symbolic," Sormani said.
+"Saying, 'We care about our schools.'
+Salaries get people in the door, [but] it's the culture of the community that keeps them here.”

-For those other districts whose tax rate ballot measures failed -- it's back to the drawing board.
+Meanwhile, for those other districts whose tax rate ballot measures failed, it's back to the drawing board.

-Marble Falls ISD said in a statement they will continue to love and support every child to inspire them to their full potential.
-While the district is disappointed with the outcome of the election, they are working with their board of trustees to assess their budget, while still providing a high-quality education.
+Marble Falls ISD said in a statement it will continue to love and support every child to inspire them to its full potential.
+While the district is disappointed with the outcome of the election, it is working with its board of trustees to assess its budget, while still providing a high-quality education.